 In a nutshell…

 Like heliocentrism, neurocentrism corrects a deceptive paradigm by destroying entrenched beliefs passed down from ignorant ancestors.
 Additionally, neurocentrism explains how all man-made problems, wars, prejudices, crises, pollution, belief systems, status symbols, and opposition to heliocentrism and neurocentrism are actually about maintaining dopamine flow.

 Neurocentrism challenges the deception that the money, power, and status addicts destroying environments, economies, and lives are doing what they’re doing for rational reasons with a simple observation — incredibly dangerous addicts are wreaking havoc to trigger the same neurotransmitter that keeps less dangerous addicts snorting, shooting, puffing, chugging, betting, and gorging.

 No sane society would allow junkies, addicted to dopamine-triggering heroin, to decide our species’ fate.
 Yet far more dangerous addicts, desperately triggering the same neurotransmitter with money, power, and status, continue to get away with wholesale murder, while pretending their addictions are normal, acceptable, and even admirable behaviors.

 Imagine that!
 Out-of-control addicts stealing control of the species so they can indulge selfish addictive needs.

-What an epitaph: A species that named itself wise yet self-destructed because protecting and triggering dopamine flow was more important than figuring out that the only thing anyone cared about was triggering dopamine squirts in our brains.
+What an epitaph: A species that named itself wise yet self-destructed because maintaining dopamine flow was more important than figuring out that the only thing anyone cared about was triggering dopamine squirts in our primitive brains.